 For option 1, we recommend leveraging EKS or AKS which handles this scenario automatically.
 The Kubernetes master is run across AZs.
 In this case, the failure is handled identically as the VM failures although the time to repair the cluster to full operations will likely be longer as more VMs need to be provisioned.

-In AWS, if you are not using EKS, we currently do not support multi-AZ clusters if using AWS auto-scaling groups (ASG) directly.
+Note: In AWS, if you are not using EKS, we currently do not support multi-AZ clusters if using AWS auto-scaling groups (ASG) directly.

 This option requires no operator setup besides using the cloud-managed Kubernetes deployment options.